zaboople/essay/Software/ORMsFail.md

 This curve claims that when you're designing an abstraction, there are features which are both easy to implement, and easy to understand - thus your cost, or "Buck" is low; and yet they are useful enough - that's your "Bang" - to be worthwhile.
 So those items land on the left-hand area of our curve.

-As we drift to the right, there are features which seem nice to have, and which we might think we _must_ have, but are hard to understand and harder to implement.
-They might give us an improved Bang, but we are compelled to ask whether it is worthwhile.
-These kinds of features often end up being "leaky abstractions", which is to say, you can't use it well without understanding the intricate details of how it was written.
+As we drift to the right, there are features which seem nice to have, and being idealistic, we might *insist* on having, but are hard to understand and harder to implement.
+These might give us an improved Bang, but we are compelled to ask whether it is worthwhile.
+Such features often become "leaky abstractions", which is to say, you can't use it well without understanding the intricate details of how it was written.
 There is also a higher risk that the implementor made mistakes that we as users are left to discover and deal with.

 At the very farthest right, our features cause so much havoc and mayhem, they not only create a radical uptick in our Buck, but a *decline* in our Bang - and that's how we get this "Vietnam" thing.

 ## Why You Would Bother

 It's commonly claimed that, "If you don't have an ORM, you're going to end up writing one."
 Not really: You most certainly can implement your object-oriented application without using any ORM at all.
-You're only going to write an ORM if you're ambitious and egotistical enough to think you *can*, and even then only inasmuch as you think it will be easy; in the beginning, it usually is, and if you can leave well enough alone, you'll do fine.
-This is approach is at the left of our BFB curve, where we'd be mostly focused on:
+You're only going to write an ORM if you're ambitious and egotistical enough to think you *can*, and even then only inasmuch as you think it will be easy; in the beginning, it usually is, and if you can leave well enough alone, you'll do okay.
+This approach is at the left of our BFB curve, where we'd be mostly focused on:

 - Eliminating repetitive, tedious lines of boilerplate
 - Preventing simple mistakes
 - Making up for shortcomings in our original driver library

-Of course if you already have a quality ORM library at the ready, you can limit yourself to whatever customizations and minor gaps need filling in.
-Just be warned that popular ORM's typically go far to the right-hand side of the curve.
+Arguably those goals fall short of any truly "object-relational" ideology - more an ideology of convenience.
+Of course if you already have a suitable library at the ready, you can use that along with whatever customizations and minor gaps you might still want to fill in.

+Be warned, however, that popular ORM's typically go far to the right-hand side of the curve.
+I would like to explain how this happens.

 ## Some Classic Bad Design Principles